fenago/ml-scikit-keras-tensorflow/labs/lab_19.md

-I have explained the core concepts of TFLite, but going all the way to coding a mobile app or an embedded program would require a whole other book.
-Fortunately, one exists: if you want to learn more about building TensorFlow applications for mobile and embedded devices, check out the O'Reilly book [*TinyML: Machine Learning with TensorFlow on Arduino and Ultra-Low Power Micro-Controllers*](https://homl.info/tinyml), by Pete Warden (who leads the TFLite team) and Daniel Situnayake.
+I have explained the core concepts of TFLite, but going all the way to coding a mobile app or an embedded program would require a whole other course.
+Fortunately, one exists: if you want to learn more about building TensorFlow applications for mobile and embedded devices, check out the O'Reilly course [*TinyML: Machine Learning with TensorFlow on Arduino and Ultra-Low Power Micro-Controllers*](https://homl.info/tinyml), by Pete Warden (who leads the TFLite team) and Daniel Situnayake.